Aerospace EngineeringFind a programme

 Research within the department and faculty is organised via cross-faculty research groups.

 Graduates from the department leave with a breadth of technical and personal skills and expertise, far beyond their particular degree specialism.
 They progress into a wide variety of careers within engineering (eg aerospace, automotive/motorsport, transportation, consulting engineering), academia, public services (eg civil service, air traffic management) and commerce (eg IT, finance).

 A higher degree can accelerate your career significantly, particularly into positions of greater responsibility.
-Furthermore, it increasingly provides entrepreneurial opportunities, exploiting skills and knowledge acquired during the programme.
+Furthermore, it increasingly provides entrepreneurial opportunities, which build on the skills and knowledge you acquire during the programme.

 Dr Giuliano Allegri MSc, PhD, (Reader in Composite Structures, Visiting Fellow in Aerospace Engineering)

-Professor Christian Allen MSc (Bristol), PhD (Bristol), (Professor of Computational Aerodynamics), Numerical solutions of unsteady fluid flows
+Professor Christian Allen MSc (Bristol), PhD (Bristol), (Head of Department of Aerospace Engineering, Professor of Computational Aerodynamics), Numerical solutions of unsteady fluid flows

 Dr Karen Aplin PhD, BSc, (Senior Lecturer in Space Engineering), Electrical measurements; History of science and technology; Ionisation in gases; Novel instrumentation for space and atmospheric deployment; Planetary analogue experiments